 Sixteen countries (Austria, Belgium, Cyprus, Czech Republic, Denmark, France, Hungary, Ireland, The Netherlands, Norway, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom) and one NGO (the European Centre for Nature Conservation, ECNC) participated.
 Experts from over 21 European countries were actively involved in the activities of IENE.
-Here you can find a list of the members of the Management Committee.

 The project resulted in the following documents: